 Time for the shrink appointment.

-“Doctor, my son put me in a coffin and sunk me in the ocean.
+“Doctor, my son put me in a coffin and sunk me in the ocean with a shit load of melatonin håndkøb capsules.
 Should I have put him in one of those youth boot camps?
 Maybe grounded him more?
 I guess after he grew up in a Hell dimension I felt too guilty to give him firm guidance.
 I know they don’t recommend physical discipline these days but if sinking your father in the ocean for all eternity doesn’t earn him a spanking . . .
 Maybe I could spank Wesley too.
 Somehow this has really put things in perspective.”

 Speaking of perspectives.
 Holtz.
 Why didn’t you just kill him when you had a chance.
 Here you are stuck in the bottom of the ocean for killing the man when you didn’t even have the satisfaction.
 You really wish you had.
 If wishes were fishes . . .
 Hah, there’s a clown-fish.
 Fishes, fishes, fishes.
 Oooh, there goes a crab.
 With eyebrows.
 And a conductor’s wand.
 And it’s singing.
 Knew I should never have watched that movie with Dru.